-South Beach has two other vacant development sites: SWL 347S and SWL 328, under the Bay Bridge.
+The other South Beach has two other vacant development sites in South Beach are: SWL 347S and SWL 328, under the Bay Bridge.
 These properties, like SWL 330, were included in prior state legislation that lifted trust use restrictions to allow housing, office, or other non-trust uses to be developed, if approved by the Port Commission.
-Any development will be based on fair market value to generate revenues to invest in Port capital improvements on the waterfront, and will be subject to policies in Chapter 2B (for seawall lots), Chapter 2D (urban design), and Chapter 2E (financial considerations)
+Any development will be based on fair market value to generate revenues to invest in to fund repairs and improvement projects along Port capital improvements on the waterfront, consistent with and will be subject to policies in Chapter 2B (for seawall lots), Chapter 2D (urban design), and Chapter 2E (financial considerations).